epj-alter/A-Game-of-Risks/README.md

 This is a basic version of the popular game **Risk**, also themed like **Game of Thrones** because I really like their fantasy world.

-I really like the game and the difficulty of emulating it is a great challenge for my current python skills.
+I really like the game and the difficulty of emulating it, it is a great challenge for my current python skills.

-## Rules
+## Overview

-### Setup
+### Game Start

-- Select a color and, depending on the number of players, count out the "armies" you'll need to start the game.
+- The game will ask how many players are going to play the game (min 2 max 6)
+- The number of starting troops per player is 120 divided by the number of players

-  - If 2 are playing, see special instructions.
+  - If 2 are playing, each player counts out 60 troops
-  - If 3 are playing, each player counts out 35 Troops.
+  - If 3 are playing, each player counts out 40 Troops.
   - If 4 are playing, each player counts out 30 Troops.
-  - If 5 are playing, each player counts out 25 Troops.
+  - If 5 are playing, each player counts out 24 Troops.
   - If 6 are playing, each player counts out 20 Troops.

 - Turn order is randomly selected.

-- Each player by turn can select a territory by either typing in the territory's name or the territory's number, there is also an option to just type in the territory's region and you will be assigned a random territory.
+- Each player by turn has to select a territory by typing in the territory's name, there is also an option to just type in the territory's region and you will be assigned a random territory in that region.

 - After all territories are claimed troop deployment round starts, allowing each player by turn to add a bulk of troops to the territory of their choice until players run out of troops.